House Lawmakers Face $74 Billion Revenue Gap in Tax Bill After Amendments -- 2nd Update

-WASHINGTON – House lawmakers powered through a third day of debate on the GOP tax bill Wednesday, a task made more difficult by a revenue hole of at least $74 billion in the plan.
+WASHINGTON – House lawmakers on Wednesday prepared changes to the GOP tax bill to fill a revenue hole of at least $74 billion, as Senate Republicans were set to release their own plan with significant differences that the GOP will eventually have to resolve to complete its tax overhaul.

 Continue Reading Below